-Professor Wright is an expert in the human elements of cybersecurity, privacy, and diffusion of innovations.
-His research on has been funded by National Science Foundation, the Commonwealths of Massachusetts and Virginia, and other funding bodies.
+Professor Wright is an expert in the human elements of cybersecurity and digital product management.
+His research has been funded by National Science Foundation, the Commonwealths of Massachusetts and Virginia, and other funding bodies.
 He has more than 60 publications as journals articles, cases, book chapters, and conference proceedings.
 He was elected vice president (2015-2019) for the Association of Information Systems.
 He was also selected to co-chair of the International Conference on Information Systems in 2021.
 Professor Wright has served on many editorial boards and is currently an associate editor at MIS Quarterly.

 "Revisiting the Impact of System Use on Task Performance: An Exploitative-Explorative System Use Framework," Journal of the AIS, 2019 (with H. Sun and J. Thatcher).

 “Mindfulness in Information Technology Use: Conceptual and Operational Definitions,” MIS Quarterly, 2018 (with J. Thatcher, H. Sun, R. Klein, and T. Zagenczyk).